shuyanhui/HD/README.md

 ## Appendix A 20 Year Story Line

 Now, the story is what most people are interested in.
 What's going to happen to me?
 That kind of thing, that kind of story.
 But what we understand about the external is that it is not the story line of the life.
 It's not.
-It is a 20 year\(-\)it's like the Bhagavad Gita or one of those ancient Indian books, and they made it into a movie.
+It is a 20 year it's like the Bhagavad Gita or one of those ancient Indian books, and they made it into a movie.
 I think it lasted like 10 days or something.
 It went on forever.
 This is basically a 20 year story line, to be accurate.
 This is basically what it is.

 Again, remember the development of children.
 By the way, coming up after _The Mechanics of the Maya_ series that I'm doing now on Jovian TV, I'm doing something called _The School of Enlightened Selfishness_.
 I start filming them next week or the week after.
 The first three are examinations of the true nine-centered life.
 So, I'm going to do a birth to Saturn, a Saturn to Kiron, and a Kiron beyond, and lay out formally the dynamics of the true nine-centered life.